 Outside of arcane academic journals, the vast majority of school finance discussions and comparisons use simple measures, such as raw per-pupil spending.
-The problem with this approach is that the cost of providing a given level of education quality depends on context, including the students a district serves, the labor market in which it is located, its size, and other factors.
+The problem with this approach is that the cost of providing a given level of educational quality depends on context, including the students a district serves, the labor market in which it is located, its size, and other factors (Duncombe and Yinger 2008).

 Consider, for example, two hypothetical school districts, both of which spend the same amount per pupil.
-The simple approach to comparing these two districts might conclude that they invest equally in resources, such as teachers, curricular materials, facilities, and so on, that have been shown to improve student performance.
+The simple approach to comparing these two districts might conclude that they invest equally in resources, such as teachers, curricular materials, facilities, and so on, that can improve student performance.